Murad1997/DS-Portfolio/README.md

   </table>

 ## Interesting Plot
 * In the plot below we plot the number of vechicles register with the Washington DOL by each maker over the span of 22 years (i.e., 1997-2023).
-We do not divide based ont the vehicle type (i.e., we consider the both BEVs and PEHVs).
+We do not divide based ont the vehicle type (i.e., we consider the both BEVs and PHEVs).

 ![](./figures/number_of_vehicles_combined_type.png)